mongodb-developer/weekly-challenge-4/README.md

       ✓ should return HTTP status code 200 (3485ms)
-      ✓ should return an array of 5 listings without any query parameters (3186ms) ✓ should only include the fields configured in the Stitch rule (2156ms) ✓ should only return listings matching the Stich filter for the collection (3583ms) ✓ should return listings matching query parameters (1587ms) Webhook 2: add-swagpref
+      ✓ should return an array of 5 listings without any query parameters (3186ms) ✓ should only include the fields configured in the Stitch rule (2156ms) ✓ should only return listings matching the Stitch filter for the collection (3583ms) ✓ should return listings matching query parameters (1587ms) Webhook 2: add-swagpref
       ✓ should be able to insert a document and return status code 201 (1074ms)